All the films from all the editions, including those subsequently removed, presently totalling 1187. An easy way of

 The scariest comedy of all time!

-A young neurosurgeon (Gene Wilder) inherits the castle of his grandfather, the famous Dr. Victor von Frankenstein.
-In the castle he finds a funny hunchback called Igor, a pretty lab assistant named Inga and the old housekeeper, Frau Blucher.
-Young Frankenstein believes that the work of his grandfather was delusional, but when he discovers the book where the mad doctor described his reanimation experiment, he suddenly changes his mind...
+A young neurosurgeon inherits the castle of his grandfather, the famous Dr. Victor von Frankenstein.
+In the castle he finds a funny hunchback, a pretty lab assistant and the elderly housekeeper.
+Young Frankenstein believes that the work of his grandfather was delusional, but when he discovers the book where the mad doctor described his reanimation experiment, he suddenly changes his mind.